Georgia High School Association

-The Georgia High School Association (GHSA) is an organization that governs athletics and activities for member high schools in the U.S. state of Georgia.
+The Georgia High School Association (GHSA) is an organization that attempts to govern athletics and activities for member high schools in the U.S. state of Georgia.
 GHSA is a member of the National Federation of State High School Associations.
 The association has 463 public and private high schools as members.
 GHSA organizes all sports and academic competitions as well as overseeing registration, training, and approves local area sports officials associations to administer regional athletics and activities per member schools.

 Membership

 Membership to the GHSA is voluntary and open to every high school in the state of Georgia, although participating private schools must have at least 150 students in their high school.
 Many private schools that do not enter the GHSA compete in the interscholastic organization of the Georgia Independent School Association (GISA).
 Member schools of the GHSA make most decisions by appointing region representatives who vote on proposals in the GHSA Executive Committee.
 Individual decisions by regions are made by the schools in the region on such issues as region tiebreakers and hosting of region tournaments.
 Members are divided into seven classes by size and then further divided into regions based on geographic locations.